JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Slopie?”
 I asked—never hearing that slang before—and he responded, “Yeah, some kids who live in Park Slope.
 They have their whole brownstone to themselves.”
 I barely knew what a brownstone was at the time, but didn’t ask; all I knew it was an expensive home of some kind in a part of Brooklyn far away from Brighton Beach so this was no apartment party… It was a house party of some kind and I was into it.

 So with that, I headed outside to hang out in front of the building on Ocean Parkway and wait for my ride.
-Which was always awkward.
+Which was always awkward at best.

+***

-While other buildings had security systems, doormen and even dogs, our building had a classic Brighton Beach security system: A bunch of Yentas just sitting outside on their folding chairs.
-They sat around, had some fresh air, gossiped to each other in Yiddish and stood watch.
+You see, while other buildings had security systems, doormen and even dogs, our building had a classic Brighton Beach security system: A bunch of old gossipy Yentas just sitting outside on their folding chairs watching the world pass by.
+They sat around, had some fresh air, gossiped—and judged others—in Yiddish and stood (sat?) watch.

 It was kind of excruciating to be honest.